sveltejs/v2.svelte.dev/src/guide/04-behaviour.md

 ### Default data

 Often, it makes sense for a component to have default data.
-This should be expressed as a function that returns a plain old JavaScript object (POJO):
+This should be expressed as a function that returns a POJO:

 ```html
 <p>Count: {{count}}</p>